Brahmaputra-class frigate: Aircraft

 Depending on operation requirements, two Sea King Mk.42B anti-ship and anti-submarine helicopters can be embarked or a combination of the HAL Chetak and a Sea King Mk.42B is usually embarked.
 The latter is equipped with a surface search radar, dunking sonar and can carry two Sea Eagle AShMs or a combination of depth charges and AS-244 anti-submarine torpedoes.
 The Sea King Mk.42B helicopter can fly 400 km around the vessel and is equipped with a data link to download target data to the combat information centre, based on the indigenous Bharat Shikari (Hunter) combat data system, in the operations room.
 Bharat Shikari is a derivative of the Italian IPN series of combat data systems, but integrating Western, Russian and Indian weapons and sensor systems.

 Construction

 The construction of these vessels at GRSE was slowed down due to a combination of design changes, labor problems, delays in equipment availability and integration problems with the Trishul SAM.
 This caused severe delays to the commissioning date of Brahmaputra.
 The vessel was laid down in 1989 as a part of the Godavari class.
 After the new design for Project 16A was finalized in September 1994, the ship was finally commissioned on 14 April 2000.

+Mid life Upgrade

+On 16 October 2023, Ministry of Defence signed a contract for he mid-life upgrade of INS Beas with Cochin Shipyard Limited.
+In early April 2024, the mid-life upgrade of INS Beas began.
+The upgrade included conversion of steam turbine propulsion into diesel propulsion (CODAD) and other equipment and systems upgrade.
+INS Beas will likely be fitted with Caterpillar marine diesel engine with 6-MW power.
+The overall upgrade will take 2 years for completion.
+The upgrade will increase the remaining service lifespan of the frigate from current 10 years to more than 20 years after completion.
+According to an official, “there are issues such as steam leaks and high temperatures in the boiler and engine rooms of these ships which contribute to uncomfortable working conditions for the crew.”
+The upgrade will reduce the maintenance requirement of the ships.

+This upgrade will also be incorporated on the opter two ships of the class for which the request for proposal will be issued soon.
+The two other ships in the Brahmaputra class would probably be the first to have indigenous diesel engines as a result of the indigenous development of the marine diesel engine under the 'Make-I category', which is believed to have been taken up by Kirloskar Oil Engines Ltd and Garden Reach Shipbuilders and Engineers Ltd (GRSE).
+According to sources, orders for thirty diesel engines would be issued after the engine's successful development, and these would be installed in vehicles such as the Next Generation Corvette (NGC).